-“I was actually born in one of the hospitals that make up the Spectrum Health system,” says the SVP and human resources and diversity officer.
+“I was actually born in one of the hospitals that make up the Spectrum Health system,” says the senior vice president of human resources and chief diversity officer.
 “I grew up in a family that encourages hard work and education and began working when I was twelve years old.
 Dealing with the circumstances associated with working at such a young age, that really made me want to serve as an advocate for other individuals who may not have a seat at the table.”

 That passion led Barbee to the University of Michigan, where he obtained a bachelor’s in communications as well as a master’s in social work, and also to Michigan State University, where he earned a master’s in labor relations and HR.

 After completing his education, Barbee left his Michigan roots behind for about fifteen years, securing progressive leadership roles at General Motors/On Star, the Canadian National Railway, Career Education Corporation, Dow Kokam, and Blue Cross Blue Shield of Nebraska.

 But in 2016, Barbee decided to return to Grand Rapids and accept the SVP position at Spectrum Health, a nonprofit integrated healthcare organization and the largest employer in the state of Michigan.
 He now leads the company’s diversity, equity, and inclusion team in addition to the talent acquisition and employee relations teams.

 Working in his hometown, Barbee says, he feels a “duty and an obligation” to assure others that Spectrum is an excellent place to seek help and care as well as to work as an employee.
 As an HR leader, Barbee works daily to improve the employee experience—for all Spectrum employees.